R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 !!! notice

+    In order to provide enclave logging, you have a couple of options.

-    Future versions of the platform may automatically set up encrypted logging.
-For now, if you want release mode logging you can log to the [in-memory filesystem](persistence.md) and export logs from time to time to a trusted client or another enclave.
+    You can use the [in-memory  filesystem](persistence.md) to have your logs in-memory and then export them from time to time to a trusted client or another enclave.

+    Or you can use the [persisted filesystem](persistence.md) to persist your logs.
+When you want to analyse them, you will need to send the logs from the enclave to a trusted client.

     Alternatively you may decide that due to the sensitive nature of what your enclave does, nobody should receive its logs when in release mode: this is a perfectly normal and reasonable choice!